— has a few connotations, most notably that everything

 - Everything possesses consciousness (in the broadest sense of the word: everything) — This is the very high-level definition which is very well described (but not held) by David Chalmers.
-It includes things like "the number two."
+Everything here, includes things like "the number two."

 - Consciousness is a state of matter — Just like liquid, gas, solid, plasma, are states of matter.
 This would seem to imply (jmo) that matter may, or may not, take up a state of consciousness, and that it may be in a conscious state, and not be in any other states.

 - Consciousness is a fundamental characteristic of matter — Specifically, this is referred to as panprotopsychism, and an even more specific connotation is referred to as Russellian panprotopsychism.
 This can be thought of (loosely) as property dualism.
 These include characteristics like gravity, charge, mass, place, etc. These normally all exist simultaneously, as part of what makes matter, matter.
 For the record, this one seems most plausible to me.
 It comes from my own thesis that learning —entities not merely interacting, but adapting to each other— is ubiquitous, and that inter-adaptation can be observed, even between particles at the smallest scales.
 This is seen in the observer effect, for example.

 - Consciousness is a mental state of matter — This is the thesis that fundamental particles, such as electrons, and quarks, might have a mental state, which is consciousness.
 This is called constitutive panpsychism.

 As stated, I'm currently leaning to the camp that considers panpsychism's "fundamental characteristic"